dictus/dictus/README.md

 - 👋 Hi, I’m Rupam
 - 👀 I’m interested in Java Cloud Tech
 - 🌱 I’m currently learning AWS and CKAD
-- 💞️ I’m looking to collaborate on Spring BOOt on GKP and AWS
+- 💞️ I’m looking to collaborate on Spring BOOt on K8s and AWS
 - 📫 How to reach me kolrupam0077@gmail.com

 <!---